thompsurn/fun-review-day/README.md

 # FUNDAMENTALS BLOCK REVIEW

 For this block review, you have several specifications which need to be completed.
-You are expected to use full TDD in order to demonstrate your understanding of the questions and of good TDD practices.
+You are expected to use TDD throughout in order to demonstrate your understanding of the questions and of good TDD practices.
 Good luck!

 ## Section 1 human-resources (Array Methods)